slacki/describe-pod/README.md

 ## Motivation

-When testing load balancers for Kubernetes I wanted to see how my traffic was used.
+When testing load balancers for Kubernetes I wanted to see how my traffic was routed.
 I thought this would be the simplest solution.

 ## Pod configuration